-Jessica S. Gonzalez, MA, LSSP, attended the University of Texas—Pan American, now called the University of Texas Rio Grande Valley, where she received her Bachelor’s in psychology and Master’s in school psychology.
+Jessica G., MA, LSSP, attended the University of Texas—Pan American, now called the University of Texas Rio Grande Valley, where she received her bachelor’s in psychology and Master’s in school psychology.
 She has practiced teletherapy as a school psychologist in the PresenceLearning Care Network since October 2018.

 Can you tell us a little about how you collaborate with teachers and other school staff members?

 Email is usually my first line of communication with school staff and teachers.
 If a teacher doesn’t respond to my email I also email the primary support person (PSP) or special education director (usually the clinical contact).
 The site contacts also have my phone number so they will text or call me if they have a question they need immediate answers too.

 How do you build trust and rapport with parents?

 I like to call parents and introduce myself so they know who their child will be working with whether for counseling or assessments.
 I also email them so they have my email address and phone number and let them know they can contact me for any questions.
 I typically respond to them right away unless it’s after hours and I’m with my family.